The spectral gluing theorem revisited

-To prove Theorem \ref{mainthm:strong-ICOHN}, we follow the strategy of \cite{AG2}: the first step is to rewrite the statement in microlocal terms, that is, in terms of shifted $\fD$-modules on spaces of singularities.
-The second and last step (perfomed in Section \ref{sec:proof}) uses the combinatorics of \cite{AG2} together with two key results recorded in Section \ref{ssec:key-tools}.
+\sec{A $\fD$-module reformulation} To prove Theorem \ref{mainthm:strong-ICOHN}, we follow the strategy of \cite{AG2}.
+In the first step, we use the $\DSingY$-action on $\ICoh(Y)$, present for a complete intersection scheme $Y$, to reduce the statement to a gluing statement for DG categories of $\fD$-modules on various schemes of singularities.
+The second step, perfomed in Section \ref{sec:proof}, uses the combinatorics of \cite{AG2} together with two key results (Propositions \ref{prop:pseudo-proper-schemes} and \ref{prop:excision}) proven in Section \ref{ssec:key-tools}.